jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 Coding *principles* need to be part of the code base.
 Coding *aspects* do not.

-An __Aspect__ is a construct, that can be programmed within the new computer language and a *principle* is something the code base can not do without.
+An __Aspect__ is a construct, that can be programmed in Encircle and a *principle* is something the code base can not do without.
 A lot of principles can be implemented as an aspect, but only *after* you have added it to the code base.

 Examples of coding aspects are: classes, attributes, parameters and inheritance.
 So none of those need to be present in the code base.
-They can all be programmed using the new computer language itself.
+They can all be programmed using Encircle itself.

 Many of the coding aspects are just as elementary to computer programming as coding principles.
 Functionally, coding principles and aspects blend together.
 That is why coding principles and coding aspects do not have separate documentation sections.

-On top of that: when developing the code base, you will determine how much can be banned out of the code base, and only programmed within the new computer language itself.
+On top of that: when developing the code base, you will determine how much can be banned out of the code base, and only programmed within Encircle itself.
 As the aspects are described here functionally, it is not as important to determine which ones have to be part of the code base and which ones can be left out.

 ### Loose Ideas